jenkinsci/docker/README.md

 - Restart the Jenkins container to apply the changes: `docker restart jenkins`

 Once the plugin files have been deleted and the Jenkins container has been restarted, the plugin will be completely removed from Jenkins.

+**To remove a plugin from a Jenkins instance that is using a data volume to preserve the configuration, follow these steps:**

+- Remove the plugin from the `plugins.txt` file.
+- Rebuild the Docker image using the updated `plugins.txt` file.
+- Stop the existing Jenkins container.
+- Remove the plugin files from the `$JENKINS_HOME/plugins/` directory in the data volume.
+- You can do this by attaching the data volume to another container and deleting the plugin files directly, or by using a tool such as `rsync` to delete the files from the host machine.
+- Start the Jenkins container using the updated Docker image.

+This process will ensure that the Jenkins instance is using the updated set of plugins specified in the `plugins.txt` file.

 ## Self-Diagnosis